ConnorSweeneyDev/.config/readme.md

   should be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and that folder's sub-directory `Startup`.
 Now it will be run at startup and is accessible from the start menu in case you need to restart the manager.
-- DisableRoundedCorners &rightarrow; Add `C:\ToggleRoundedCorners` to your path and rename the executable file inside it to `trc.exe`.
 - Restart your PC.

-Keybinds can be configured in `wm.ahk`, the status bar can be configured in the Yasb `config.yaml` and `styles.css` files, and the window manager can be configured by editing `komorebi.json`, `applications.yaml` and any `*.json` files for custom layouts.
+Keybinds and commands to run on startup can be configured in `wm.ahk`, the status bar can be configured in the Yasb `config.yaml` and `styles.css` files, and the window manager can be configured by Komorebi's `komorebi.json`, `applications.yaml` and any `*.json` files for custom layouts.

-# Vim Mode on the ZSA Voyager
-If you happen to use a ZSA Voyager keyboard, you can follow the instructions in my [VimForVoyager](https://github.com/ConnorSweeneyDev/VimForVoyager) repository to set up a native vim toggle using a smart combination of utility keys like `home`, `end`, `delete` etc. and modifiers like `shift + arrow`, `ctrl + arrow` etc. meaning these bindings work almost everywhere.

-This is achieved using the QMK firmware, more specifically ZSA's fork of it, and programming certain actions to be triggered by certain key combinations.
-Details of exactly what is supported can be found in the repository.

 # Other Useful Tools
+VimForVoyager &rightarrow; Go [here](https://github.com/ConnorSweeneyDev/VimForVoyager) and follow the setup guide for a native Vim toggle for QMK keyboards.

 PowerToys &rightarrow; Run `winget install Microsoft.PowerToys --source winget` - enable Run at startup - my favourite tools are:
 - Run with an activation shortcut of `shift+backspace`, input smoothing disabled, clear previous